R081n/wayland_overlay_media_viewer/README.md

-#
+# Layershell based overlay media viewer

-Layershell based media viewer for wayland.
+This can be used to display your favorite media over other programs, with a variety of settings.

 ## Credits & References